python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: instance

         The instance that was being validated.
-This will differ from the instance originally passed into validate if the validator was in the process of validating a (possibly nested) element within the top-level instance.
-The path within the top-level instance (i.e.
+This will differ from the instance originally passed into :meth:`validate` if the validator object was in the process of validating a (possibly nested) element within the top-level instance.
+The path within the top-level instance (i.e. :attr:`ValidationError.path`) could
-        :attr:`ValidationError.path`) could be used to find this object, but it is provided for convenience.
+        be used to find this object, but it is provided for convenience.

     .. attribute:: context